Riib11/Impe/README.md

 ## To Do

+- [ ] organize effects by newtype-wrapping logs and errors
+- [ ] abstract away interpreting programs/instruction/expression somehow
+- [ ] Main.Config module for grammar/parsing of command-line options
+- [ ] redefine synonyms to use `Member <effect> r => Sem r <type>` rather than explicitly defining a list of effects

-- error on duplicate names in same scope (requires using nested scoping in typechecking, so probably would be a good idea to just make a general data structure to use for both).
+- [x] error on duplicate names in same scope (requires using nested scoping in typechecking, so probably would be a good idea to just make a general data structure to use for both).
-- implement new namespacing structure in `Executing`
-- integrate `Interpreting` into `Main`
-- finish making new modulization for all REPL stuff
+- [x] finish making new modulization for all REPL stuff
   - grammar
   - parsing
   - typing/executing/interpreting